nhsuk/nhsuk-frontend/packages/components/hero/README.md

 {% from 'components/hero/macro.njk' import hero %}

 {{ hero({
-"heading": "We’re here for you",
+"heading": "We're here for you",
 "text": "Helping you take control of your health and wellbeing."
 }) }}
 ```